 Maybe you are having trouble prioritizing your self care?
-Get your inner mind in order and consider getting therapy or counselling.
-Did you know that this wonderful service BetterHelp offers professional therapy and counselling online?
+Get your inner mind in order and consider getting therapy or counseling.
+Did you know that this wonderful service BetterHelp offers professional therapy and counseling online?
 It is worth trying!
 (The link goes to a page which discusses emotional development and relationships, all part of the self care that you need).

 So let’s take a look at the 15 self care ideas and self esteem strategies you can use today that will transform how you feel about yourself.

 1. Spending More “You” Time Helps You Enjoy Your Own Company

 Do you seem to be always be in a rush to get somewhere?
 Maybe you have so much work to do and your other responsibilities that you can easily feel overwhelmed.
 If this is you, then you need to take some time out for you.
 Spend more time doing what you like to do.
 This is self love in action.

 Some people never have a moment to themselves, I know how this feels as I have experienced it.
 But alone time is so important for your mental health.
 Never feel guilty about relaxing or spending a couple of hours being in your favourite place or enjoying your favourite activity, you need to believe that you deserve this.

 2. Explore a New Hobby That You Love